gabrielkrieshok/digital-development-guide/topics/women-and-girls.md

 - [Grace Hopper](http://gracehopper.org/) – The Grace Hopper Celebration of Women in Computing is the World&#39;s Largest Gathering of Women Technologists.
 It is produced by the Anita Borg Institute and presented in partnership with ACM.
 - [GSMA - Mobile for Development](http://gsma.com/mobilefordevelopment) – Group within GSMA that brings together mobile operator members, the wider mobile industry and the development community to drive commercial mobile services for underserved people in emerging markets.
 - [org](http://hearmecode.org/) – Free, beginner-friendly coding classes for women, by women.
-- [Iridescent](http://iridescentlearning.org/) – Education non-profit that trains professional engineers, scientists, and parents to deliver cutting-edge STEM education to underserved girls, children and their families through two flagship programs: Technovation and Curiosity Machine.
+- [Iridescent](http://iridescentlearning.org/) – Education nonprofit that trains professional engineers, scientists, and parents to deliver cutting-edge STEM education to underserved girls, children and their families through two flagship programs: Technovation and Curiosity Machine.
 - [Made with Code (Google.org)](http://madewithcode.com/) – Google initiative to champion creativity, girls, and code, all at once.
 - [NASA](http://nasa.gov/) – Independent agency of the executive branch of the United States federal government responsible for the civilian space program as well as aeronautics and aerospace research.
 - [No Ceilings - The Full Participation Project](http://noceilings.org/) – Collaboration of Bill &amp; Melinda Gates Foundation and the Bill, Hillary &amp; Chelsea Clinton Foundation to gather data and analyze the gains made for women and girls over the last two decades, as well as the gaps that remain.
 - [Nomi Network](http://www.nominetwork.org/) – A nonprofit that creates economic opportunities for survivors and women at risk of human trafficking.
-- [Technovation](http://technovationchallenge.org/) – Non-profit organization of Iridescent whose mission is to inspire and educate girls and women to solve real-world problems through technology.
+- [Technovation](http://technovationchallenge.org/) – Nonprofit organization of Iridescent whose mission is to inspire and educate girls and women to solve real-world problems through technology.
 - [Vital Voices](http://www.vitalvoices.org/) – Partner with women who have made a difference to make that vision a reality through long-term investments that expand skills, connections and visibility, to accelerate their efforts.
 - [WAAW Foundation](http://waawfoundation.org/) – Foundation that supports organizations around the world that inspire girls and underrepresented minorities with the power of computer science.
 - [Womanity](http://www.womanity.org/) – Empower girls and women to shape their future and accelerate progress within their communities.